GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -f, --filename string                 Filename or URL to the pipeline file (default "skaffold.yaml")
       --insecure-registry stringArray   Target registries for built images which are not secure -n, --namespace string                Run deployments in the specified namespace -o, --output *flags.TemplateFlag      Used in conjuction with --quiet flag.
 Format output with go-template.
-For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/cmd#BuildOutput (default {{.}})
+For full struct documentation, see https://godoc.org/github.com/GoogleContainerTools/skaffold/cmd/skaffold/app/flags#BuildOutput (default {{json .}})
   -p, --profile stringArray             Activate profiles by name -q, --quiet                           Suppress the build output and print image built on success.
 See --output to format output.
       --rpc-http-port int               tcp port to expose event REST API over HTTP (default 50052)